micromechanics/indentationGUI/README.md

 pip uninstall micromechanics-indentationGUI
 ```

-# More detailed description to developers
+# More detailed descriptions for developers

 # Prepare and create a new version
-Test the code: linting, documentation and then the tests from project main directory
+Test the code: linting, documentation and then the tests from the project's main directory
 ``` bash
 pylint micromechanics_indentationGUI/
 make -C docs html
 # python tests/testVerification.py
 ```

-Then upload/create-pull-request to github, via
+Then upload/create-pull-request to GitHub, via
 ``` bash
 ./commit.py 'my message'
 ```